Constitution & By-Laws

 a.
 The Treasurer shall have supervision over the funds of the Society.
 All funds of the Society shall be turned over to the Treasurer promptly.
 He / she shall pay all approved bills, invoices, statements or other valid obligations of the Society.
 He / she shall retain in file such bills, invoices, statements and other documents, or copies thereof, and shall make records in the checkbook and account book of the Society, setting forth sufficient description of the expenditures.
 He / she shall keep proper books of account which shall be tendered to the Auditing Committee each January for that Committee's audit.

 b.
-Annual membership dues of the Society shall be tendered to the Treasurer, who shall issue annual membership cards upon receipt of the dues.
+Annual membership dues of the Society shall be tendered to the Treasurer, who shall issue annual membership cards, if so requested, upon receipt of the dues.
 The Treasurer shall furnish an accurate list of the current membership, with complete and latest addresses, for mailing labels and membership lists.

 c.
-The Treasurer shall render Financial and Membership Reports at each regular business meeting of the Society and an Annual Report at the Annual Meeting covering the entire preceding Society Year (See Appendix B).
+The Treasurer shall render Financial and Membership Reports at each regular business meeting of the Society and an Annual Report, in writing held by the Recording Secretary, for all members to examine at the Annual Meeting covering the entire preceding Society Year (See Appendix B).
 He / she also shall furnish special reports to the Executive Board and / or the Auditing Committee when requested.

 d.
 The Treasurer shall deposit all funds received, from whatever source, in the appropriate account in the Society's name in an approved bank.
-The Treasurer shall maintain accounts for four Society funds designated General Fund, Covered Bridge Preservation and Restoration Fund, Investment Fund, and Country Store Fund, as specified in subparagraphs 5e, 5f, 5g, and 5h, below.
+The Treasurer shall maintain accounts for three Society funds designated General Fund, Covered Bridge Preservation and Restoration Fund, and Country Store Fund, as specified in subparagraphs 5e, 5f, and 5g, below.

 e.
 The General Fund shall consist of income from dues, bequests, gifts, grants and similar sources, excluding contributions made to the Covered Bridge Preservation and Restoration Fund.
 The General Fund shall be used for current operating expenses, publications expenses and such other purposes as directed by the Executive Board.